On progressive sharpening, flat minima and generalisation: General theory

-Our experiments in this paper are motivated by the following idea: the Lipschitz norm of a differentiable function is upper-bounded by the supremum, over the relevant data distribution, of the spectral norm of its Jacobian.
-Intuitively, this supremum will itself be approximated by the maximum Jacobian norm over a finite sample of points from the distribution.
-Thus, insofar as the model's Lipschitz norm determines its generalisation, we can therefore expect the sample-maxmimum Jacobian norm to determine its generalisation too.
-It is this intuition we seek to formalise in this section.
+All of what follows is motivated by the following idea: the Lipschitz norm of a differentiable function is upper-bounded by the supremum, over the relevant data distribution, of the spectral norm of its Jacobian.
+Intuitively, this supremum will itself be approximated by the maximum Jacobian norm over a finite sample of points from the distribution, which by Ansatz \ref{ansatz} can be expected to relate to the loss Hessian of the model.
+It is this intuition we seek to formalise and, and whose practical relevance we seek to justify, in this section.